osism/openstack-image-manager/README.md

 The path to the definitions of the images is set via the parameter `--images`. `etc/images.yml` is set as the default.

-The tag for the identification of managed images is set via `--tag`. `managed_by_betacloud` is set as the default.
+The tag for the identification of managed images is set via `--tag`. `managed_by_osism` is set as the default.

 The debug mode can be activated via `--debug`, e.g.  `tox -- --debug`.